boundless-xyz/boundless/documentation/site/pages/prover-manual/bento/introduction.md

+---
+title: Bento Technical Design
+description: Bento is designed to be a horizontally scalable, semi multi-tenant proving cluster for the RISC0 zkVM.
+---

 # Bento Technical Design

 Bento is designed to be a horizontally scalable, semi multi-tenant proving cluster for the [RISC0 zkVM](https://risczero.com).